IsaiahHenryB/Course-Project/README.md

 I'll have to figure this out later :confused:

-##Homework 16
+## Homework 16

-I was able to add basic user authentification to my site.
+I was able to add basic user authentication to my site.
 I realized that I could access my admin page with the wrong password, but I noticed it was because I was missing {} after one of the if statements concerning the password validation.

+## Homework 17

+This time, I spent the majority of my time trying to find out why the synopsis objects weren't functioning properly.
+I got synopsis to work.
+I realized that it was not defined in the book schema.
+Thank goodness!

+This Homework was quite a long one for me so far.
+I am trying to deploy this via heroku now.